lidofinance/gate-seals/README.md

 To put such crucial components of the Lido protocol as `WithdrawalQueue` and `ValidatorExitBus` on hold, the DAO must hold a vote which may take up to several days to pass.
 GateSeals provide a way to temporarily pause these contracts immediately if the emergency calls for a swifter response.
 This will give the Lido DAO the time to come up with a solution, hold a vote, implement changes, etc.

 Each GateSeal is operated by a committee, essentially a multisig account responsible for pulling the brake in case things go awry.
 However, authorizing a committee to pause/resume the protocol withdrawals would be utterly reckless which is why GateSeals have a number of safeguards in place:
-- each GateSeal can only be activated only once and becomes unusable immediately after,
+- each GateSeal can only be activated once and becomes unusable immediately after,
-- the prolongation period is fixed at one year and may be repeated by the committee,
-- at deployment the DAO chooses how many prolongations are available,
-- the total lifetime of a GateSeal cannot exceed 5 years,
-- the committee must prolong within a 14‑day window that starts 74 days before expiry (60-day DAO reserve plus window),
+- each GateSeal can only be activated within its expiry period and becomes unusable past its expiry timestamp even if it was never triggered,
+- each GateSeal’s immutable parameters (e.g., the pause duration) are specified by Tech and Analytics contributors and verified after deployment by internal and external auditors,
-- only the sealing committee may prolong the lifetime, provided that:
+- each GateSeal can only be prolonged by the sealing committee.
-  - the GateSeal has not been triggered
-  - prolongations remain
-  - the GateSeal has not expired
-  - the prolongation occurs within the 14-day prolongation window

 Thus, the biggest damage a compromised GateSeal multisig can inflict is to pause withdrawals for the configured duration, given the DAO does not resume withdrawals sooner via governance.